sravani-kaza-2005/sravani-kaza-2005/README.md

 - 👋 Hi everyone,
 - 👀 I’m passinate Web Development
-- 🌱 I’m currently learning Html, css, Spring Boot, Tableau, Power Bi , Excel and other Technologies that help me to be in good position in future.
+- 🌱 I’m currently learning Spring Boot,Html, css, Streamlit framework, Power Bi , Excel and other Technologies that help me to be in good position in future.
 - 💞️ I’m looking to collaborate on the development of the basic projects that I'm working on
 - 📫 How to reach me: You can contact me in Linkedin/https://www.linkedin.com/in/sravani-kaza-60775a24b/, or give an issue in some repository.